streamdao/liquidity-pool-test/README.md

-# StreamToken, ICO, Liquidity Pool
+# StreamToken, ICO, Liquidity Pool - Project Sample

 An implementation of an ERC20 token with an ICO-controlling contract, and liquidity pool.